melmua/static-assets/website/pages/mlogs/blogs/10/10_blog.md

 <div style="background: white; padding: 20px; border-radius: 10px; margin: 15px 0; box-shadow: 0 4px 6px rgba(0,0,0,0.1);">

-- **Don't mix actives** unless you know what you're doing ✨
+- **Sectioning isn't optional** - it gives consistency in volume and shape ✨
-- **Use your fingers** - many viral looks blend better with finger heat ✨
+- **Product layering is key** - apply in stages, not all at once ✨
-- **Start with one trend** at a time to avoid overwhelming your routine ✨
+- **Never skip the cool shot** - that's what sets the style ✨
-- **Document your results** to see what actually flatters you ✨
+- **Work with hair's natural pattern** - don't fight it ✨
-- **Skip trends that seem unsafe** - your skin and hair are worth protecting ✨
+- **Quality tools make a difference** - invest in good brushes and heat tools ✨

 </div>